Thresdend/BSEx/index.md

 <h1>Welcome to BlackstoneCoin Exchange</h1>
+<p>If you want to skip the info and go straight to the app, [click here](https://thresdend.github.io/BlackstoneCoin-Exchange/).<br>
-<p>BlackstoneCoin is an ETH-backed cryptocurrency.
-It is an ERC-20 token that exists solely on the Ethereum network.<br.
+BlackstoneCoin is an ETH-backed cryptocurrency.
+It is an ERC-20 token that exists solely on the Ethereum network.<br>

 Each BlackstoneCoin is redeemable for 0.01 ETH.
 There are only 1 million BlackstoneCoins in existence.<br>